On the elementary theory of the real exponential field: Introduction

 Granted the model completeness of $\Tres$, assuming $\SC$ we deduce the completeness of $\Tres$ (Theorem \ref{thm:complete-restricted}) by showing that the prime submodel of $\R_{\texp}$ embeds in every models of $\Tres$ (in Remark \ref{rem:Krapp} we relate this to a similar embedding result of Krapp).
 The completeness of $\Tglob$ (Theorem \ref{thm:complete-unrestricted}) in turn follows by a result of Ressayre \cite{Ressayre1993}.

-In the last section we strengthen the embedding result above by showing, under $\SC$ (in fact, under a weaker hypothesis), that the residue field of a convex subring of a model $M$ of $\Tres$ can be embedded in $M$ preserving the restricted exponential function (Theorem \ref{thm:embedding}).
+In the last section we strengthen the embedding result above by showing that if $N$ is a model of $\Tres$ and $A$ is a convex subring of $N$ which contains an elementary substructure of $N$, then the residue field of $A$, with its induced restricted exponential function, embeds into $N$ (Theorem \ref{thm:embedding}).

 To prove the model completeness of $\Tres$ we work by induction on the complexity of formulas as in Wilkie's proof of model completeness of expansions of $\mathbb{R}$ by restricted Pfaffian functions \cite{Wilkie1996}.
 As in that paper, a crucial step consists in bounding the norm of regular solutions, here called Khovanskii points, to certain $n \times n$ systems of equations.
 Our context is different because we cannot assume that $\Tres$ is a complete theory, but we can take advantage of the fact that models of $\Tres$ are o-minimal by the results in \cite{FornasieroServi2010,Hieronymi2011}.